trOOnies/dbdie_ml/README.md

 ## Environment variables

-You must set an env var `DBDIE_MAIN_FD` that points to a folder with the following folder structure:
+You must set an env var `DBDIE_MAIN_FD` that points to a folder which will contain the DBDIE folder structure.
+You can create this structure using the `make folders` command.

 ```
 <DBDIE_MAIN_FD>